Chapter 3:

 I rinsed the wound with boiled water, then salt, then bound it with clean cloth.
 The girl trembled, but her breathing eased.

-“In your world this kills without fail,” I said, lifting the blade high so the spheres caught it.
-“But in a world where I exist?
-This is nothing.”
+“In your world this kills without fail,” I said, lifting the blade so the spheres caught it.
+“But in a world where I exist, this is nothing.”

 The words rolled out into the streets, echoing against the dome.

 I turned to Gregory.
 “She will live.
 But the cutting is only the start.
 She must drink fluids every hour to flush the poisons.
 Water, broth, anything clean.
-She must be monitored constantly.
 Her wound unwrapped, rinsed, rebound morning and night.
-Her cloths burned after each change.
-Do this without fail, and she will recover.”
+The used cloths burned.
+Do this without fail and she will recover.”

 Gregory’s voice shook.
 “And if we falter?”

-“Then she dies,” I said simply.
+“Then she dies,” I said.
 “Not because the plague is stronger, but because you are weaker.”

-Two guild mages stepped forward, holding glowing orbs over the girl.
+Two guild mages stepped forward, holding glowing orbs.
 The runes pulsed steadily.
-One said, “Her lifeforce has been measured and stabilized.
+One said, “Her lifeforce has stabilized.
 The decline has ceased.”

 Relief rippled through the room.
 I frowned.
 Lifeforce.
 That word again.
 Whatever it was, they believed it measurable.